Reason Foundation

 The Reason Foundation is an American libertarian think tank that was founded in 1978.
 The foundation publishes the magazine Reason.
 Based in Los Angeles, California, it is a nonprofit, tax-exempt organization.
-According to its web site, the foundation is committed to advancing "the values of individual freedom and choice, limited government, and market-friendly policies."
+According to its website, the foundation is committed to advancing "the values of individual freedom and choice, limited government, and market-friendly policies."
 In the 2014 Global Go To Think Tank Index Report (Think Tanks and Civil Societies Program, University of Pennsylvania), the foundation was number 41 (of 60) in the "Top Think Tanks in the United States".

 Reason Foundation's policy research areas include: air traffic control, American domestic monetary policy, school choice, eminent domain, government reform, housing, land use, immigration, privatization, public–private partnerships, urban traffic and congestion, transportation, industrial hemp, medical marijuana, police raids and militarization, free trade, globalization, and telecommunications.
 Affiliated projects include Drew Carey's Reason TV video website.
 Reason Foundation staff also regularly contribute to the Out of Control Policy Blog.

 Reason Foundation cofounder Robert Poole is an MIT-trained engineer and the author of Cutting Back City Hall.
-The book provided the intellectual support for Margaret Thatcher's privatization efforts in the United Kingdom.
+The book provided the intellectual support for Margaret Thatcher's privatization efforts in the United Kingdom during the 1980s.
 Poole remains at Reason serving as an officer on the organization's board of trustees and director of transportation.
-Poole founded Reason with Manny Klausner and Tibor Machan.
+In 1970 he, along with Manny Klausner and Tibor Machan, purchased Reason magazine, which had been founded in 1968 by Lanny Friedlander.